-Case studies of disease areas where breath analysis has been successfully used.
+Case studies where breath analysis has been successfully used.

 In the final installment of this blog, we will cover case studies of breath analysis used in: